JuWu-19/Cybernetics_on_Biology-Society/README.md

-## Some excerpts and philosophical thinking collections about cybernetics impacts on biology and society
+### Philosophical thinking collections about cybernetics impacts on biology and society